ivanarena/pyscraper-cli/README.md

 # pyscraper-cli

-A CLI tool to donwload a whole website in one click.
+A CLI tool to download a whole website in one click.

 # Requirements